omarAlharbi1/Image-to-Image-Local-Search-Engine/README.md

-  the tool will check the similarity of each image with other images, Images compared to others will be excluded from future comparisons. and that will make the tool complixity is less than O(n^2 / 2), if you have 30 images, the number of processes will be (30+29+28 ...
+  the tool will check the similarity of each image with other images, Images compared to others will be excluded from future comparisons. and that will make the tool complixity is exactly O(n^2 / 2), if you have 30 images, the number of processes will be (30+29+28 ...
 3+2+1)